backstage/backstage/plugins/splunk-on-call/README.md

 This plugin displays Splunk On-Call (formerly VictorOps) information associated with an entity.

-It also provides the ability to trigger new incidents directly to specific users or/and specific teams from within Backstage.
+It also provides the ability to trigger new incidents to specific users and/or specific teams from within Backstage.

 This plugin requires that entities feature either a `splunk.com/on-call-team` or a `splunk.com/on-call-routing-key` annotation.
 See below for further details.

 This plugin provides:

 - A list of incidents
-- A way to trigger a new incident to specific users or/and teams
+- A way to trigger a new incident to specific users and/or teams
 - A way to acknowledge/resolve an incident
 - Information details about the persons on-call